A History of Excellence and Care

 Urology Centers of Alabama’s Dr. Lee Hammontree has many years of experience with cryosurgery (using extreme freezing to destroy cancer) for both kidney cancer and prostate cancer.
 He has performed more cryosurgery procedures for kidney cancer than any other...

 High-Intensity Focused Ultrasound (HIFU) is a newly FDA cleared, minimally invasive treatment designed to provide men with a surgery-free option for prostate cancer.
 The treatment uses high-intensity sound waves to heat and destroy cancer cells.
 This allows the cancer to be targeted rather than removing the prostate entirely.

 InterStim Therapy (also called “sacral nerve stimulation”) is used to treat people with two seemingly opposite problems.
 The first is non-obstructive urinary retention (poor emptying in the absence of blockage of the urinary tract as may occur with...

 A vasectomy is a safe surgical procedure that is used for permanent male fertility control.
 It is a simple procedure that severs and seals the vasa deferentia tube, which carries sperm from testicle to the seminal stream.
 Since the procedure cuts off the delivery of sperm, it does not change hormonal function, so it won’t affect your sex drive.

 Penile Prosthesis is one of several treatments for men with erectile dysfunction that is a very effective treatment option.
 Penile prostheses are safe and have been used for several years and are continually being improved.
 Patients have several different types of prostheses to choose from and your prosthetic urologist will help you make the decision that is best for you.
-The surgeons and nurses at Urology Centers of Alabama are committed to providing a high level of care to men with erectile dysfunction.

 Radiation Therapy – IGRT